bpostlethwaite/levelnet/README.md

 TCP stream bindings for the LevelDB API

-A replication of the LevelDB API on a client using calls over TCP sockets.
-Full API coverage using battle hardened mux-demux and dnode streams.
-Create a LevelDB instance, pass it to `Levelnet` and it returns a handler that can be used in a TCP server.
+A replication of the LevelDB API on a client using streams over TCP sockets.
+Full API coverage using the battle hardened [mux-demux](https://github.com/dominictarr/mux-demux) and [dnode](https://github.com/substack/dnode).
+Create a `LevelDB` instance, pass it to `Levelnet` and use the returned handler in a TCP server.
+Or just pass `Levelnet` any stream.
 Call `connect(stream)` on the client side and write your LevelDB logic in the `connection` listener and you are done!

 ## EXAMPLES

-### SERVER
+### SIMPLE SERVER
 ```javascript
 var levelup = require('levelup')
   , db = levelup('./mydb')